asalber/asalber.github.io/office/excel/manual/formulas.md

-### And function
+### AND function
 The `AND` function will return TRUE if all its arguments are true and FALSE if at least one argument is false.
 Its syntax is `AND(contidion1,condition2,...)`, where *condition1, condition2,* etc are logical conditions.

-The following table, known as a *truth table*, shows the returned value by the function according to the corresponding values of its arguments.
+The following table, known as a *truth table*, shows the returned value by the AND function according to the corresponding values of its arguments.

 | A  | B  | AND(A,B) |